 12. Tondol Beach in Anda

-Shallow, glassy waters that reflect the skies, ash-colored sands, sandbars that allow you to skip and hop to the neighboring island… This is Tondol Beach in Anda, often called by the locals as the “Boracay of the North”.
-Rent nearby cottages or nipa huts, or find some shade under one of the trees.
+Shallow, glassy waters that reflect the skies, ash-colored sands, sandbars that allow you to skip and hop to the neighboring island… This is Tondol Beach in Anda, often called the “Boracay of the North.”
+Rent nearby cottages or nipa huts, or find shade under one of the trees.
 Either way, your stay will be guaranteed enjoyable here.

 13. Cabalitian Island in Sual

 Cabalitian is a beach island in Sual that attracts people from all walks of life because of its elegant simplicity.
 It’s a beach island floating in the middle of the sea, and its clear waters, shady shores, and rocky mountains would make you want to live a life of a castaway here.